 What types of personal information do we collect and hold?

-We collect personal information from investors, prospective investee companies of the Fund, investee companies of the Fund and from the public.
+We collect personal information from investors, prospective investee companies of the Funds, investee companies of the Funds and from the public.

 The types of personal information that we collect depends on the nature of your dealings with us, but usually includes your name, title, date of birth, your company, business address, email address and telephone number.
 It may also include details about your company, such as income, assets and liabilities.

 The personal information held by us may include sensitive information, including information about a person’s race or ethnic origin, membership of a professional or trade association or criminal record.